charlesroper/DobDark-Theme/README.md

 # DobDark Theme

-A dark syntax theme for Sublime Text 2.
+A dark syntax theme for Sublime Text.

 ## Description